 This country may be small in size but it is divided into seven parishes that group, roughly, into three areas: northwest, northeast, and south.

-In the southern area, Andorra la Vella, Escaldes-Engordany, Sant Julià de Lòria — all under 30 minutes by car from Sant Moritz — are excellent places for joining one of the many hiking trails.
+In the southern area, Andorra la Vella, Escaldes-Engordany, Sant Julià de Lòria — all under 30 minutes by car from Sant Moritz — are excellent places for joining one of the many trails.

 The Madriu-Perafita-Claror Valley makes up one-tenth of the principality and the surrounding natural park (with its own UNESCO designation) offers characteristic mountain views and interpretive walks.
 This valley starts at Escaldes Engordany, and goes till the Glacial circus of Pessons in Grau Roig.
 It makes for a long and enjoyable hike with plenty of scenic landscapes and wildlife to spot.